 We hope you’ve been making the most of grilling season with our 13 most popular BBQ recipes and even a few unusual things to grill this summer, but what about those all-important BBQ sides?
 If you’re looking for inspiration beyond another bag of chips, you’re in luck.
-Just in time for the upcoming Memorial Day weekend, we’ve handpicked some of our most popular BBQ sides to serve alongside your grilled chicken, steaks, and burgers.
+Just in time for the upcoming 4th of July weekend, we’ve handpicked some of our most popular BBQ sides to serve alongside your grilled chicken, steaks, and burgers.

 After all, you’re cool.
 You’re interesting.
 You’re different, and fun.
 You’re popular; people like you.
 Shouldn’t you be able to say the same for the sides at your next BBQ?

 All of these sides pair well with classic BBQ food, like ribs, brisket, and the many glorious BBQ sauces we love.
 And bonus: Most are sides that can be made (or at least partially made) right on the grill.
 From cooling coleslaws and salads to satisfying starches, cornbreads, and elote, these are some of our most popular BBQ sides for your next summer shindig.

 Nothing sops up BBQ sauce quite like cornbread.
 This easy BBQ side can be made in a cast-iron skillet on the grill for extra crunchy sides that everyone loves.
 Put a square of this next to a heaping pile of pulled pork and remember why you love summer so much.
 Get our Skillet Cornbread recipe.

 Lodge Chef Collection Pre-Seasoned Cast Iron Skillet, $29.95 from Sur La Table

 Yes, you can use your skillet on the grill.

 Related Reading: More Ways to Make Grilled Bread